riccardogiampiccolo/DTVBE/README.md

-# A Comparison of Real-Time Virtual Bass Enhancement Algorithms in The Discrete-Time Domain
+# A Comparison of Real-Time Virtual Bass Enhancement Algorithms in the Discrete-Time Domain

 ## POP - Bad (Michael Jackson)